scipy/scipy/doc/source/dev/contributor/contributor_toc.rst

 SciPy development after you've reviewed the introductory material in :ref:`hacking` or :ref:`dev-quickstart`.

+You can also watch `SciPy Development Workflow`_, a five-minute video example of fixing a bug and submitting a pull request.

 - :ref:`dev-env` - how to set up and maintain a development environment, including installing compilers and SciPy dependencies, creating a personal fork of the SciPy repository on GitHub, using git to manage a local repository with development branches, performing an in-place build of SciPy, and creating a virtual environment that adds this development version of SciPy to the Python path
 - :ref:`editing-scipy` - how to edit SciPy Python code, with tips on finding which module contains SciPy functionality to be edited, adding new modules to SciPy, and complying with PEP8 style standards
 - :ref:`unit-tests` - how to write and run unit tests for SciPy with the pytest framework